The global skills and competency framework for the digital world

 Drives the adoption of tools and automated processes for effective database management and delivery.

-Oversees the planning, installation, maintenance, and acceptance of new and updated database components and database-based services.
-Aligns to service expectations, security requirements, and other quality standards.
+Oversees the planning, installation, maintenance and acceptance of new and updated database components and database-based services.
+Ensures alignment to service expectations, security requirements and other quality standards.